open-policy-agent/opa/docs/content/contrib-code.md

 You can find the full text of the DCO here: https://developercertificate.org/

+{{< info >}}
+**Note:** If using AI or machine learning tools to assist in the authoring of OPA patches, you must ensure the code you produce is compliant with the DCO requirements, and OPA's license.
+All commits in your patch _must_ be signed off by a human author.

+The OPA maintainers reserve the right to request additional information about patches and reject PRs where code origin cannot be verified.
+{{< /info >}}

 ### Code Review

 Before a Pull Request is merged, it will undergo code review from other members